rackerlabs/rackspace-how-to/content/rackspace-email/rackspace-webmail.md

 - **Safelist** enables you to specify what email should be by passed through filters through the sent user's IP address, email address, or domain.
 - **Blacklist** enables you to specify what email should be blocked through the sent user's IP address, email address, or domain.

-#### External Accounts

-Because of limited use, after February 4, 2016, external accounts checking will no longer work.

 #### Change Password